Study, dining and Zoom locations on campus

 Corporate campus recruiting

-Weston Career Center has determined that all campus recruitment activities for fall 2020 will be entirely virtual.
-Below is a guideline provided to corporate partners to help them plan their recruiting timelines with WashU.
+Weston Career Center has determined that all campus recruitment activities for spring 2021 will be entirely virtual.